brokensandals/export-google-docs/README.md

 Only files that you own (as opposed to files others have shared with you) will be backed up.
 Remove the `file.getOwner()` check from the `backupAll` method if you want to change that.

+## Limitations

+Google's export API has a file size limit of 10MB.
+If the exported form of a particular document is larger than that, this script will not be able to back it up.

 ## Short instructions

 1. Create a new [Google Apps Script](https://script.google.com/) project and copy the [GoogleDocsBackup.gs script](GoogleDocsBackup.gs) file into it.